computer-science-engineering/learning-computer-science/CONTRIBUTING.md

-Not accepting contributions until project reaches a baseline, i.e., number of problems solved >= ~400.
+Not accepting contributions until project reaches a baseline, i.e., number of problems >= ~400.